n-mounier/bGWAS/doc/Lifespan_Analysis.md

 Overall, the squared correlation between prior and observed effects is about 0.038 and goes up to 0.377 when we consider only SNPs having at least a moderate effect on lifespan (observed p-value \< 0.001).
-Using the previous version (Timmers et al), squared correlation was:
+Using the previous version (Timmers et al), squared correlation was around 0.003 when considering all SNPs and around 0.082 for SNPs having a moderate effect.

 ## Results - BF

-With this approach, we identified 25:
+With this approach, we identified 25 SNPs affecting lifespan through the identified risk factors:

 ``` r
 # all hits